-Teleport, on the other hand, is quite excellent, both in terms of ease of use and effectiveness.
+On the other hand, Teleport is quite excellent, both in terms of ease of use and effectiveness.
 But it’s only available to mobile devices, not a regular computer.
 The ad-blocking feature is somewhat hit or miss.
 Some ads can still get through, and you can’t customize it to allow ads on specific sites.

-The Orbi has VPN, too, but it’s standard and therefore requires a bit of work to set that up.
+The Orbi has VPN, too, but it requires a bit of work to set that up.
 The Orbi has a dedicated backhaul band — one of its two 5GHz bands — and therefore has almost no signal loss.
 It’s fast.